SpyrosHerodotou/TaxFiguresCalculator/README.txt

 .The .xlxs file must have valid headers "Account" / "Description" / "Currency" / "Amount"

-.The "Account" Column must correspond to existing Accounts on the System that belong to the specific 'Client' the user has selected for uploading and managing Transactions.
+.The "Account" Column must correspond to existing Accounts on the System that belong to the specific 'Customer' the user has selected for uploading and managing Transactions.

 .Currency Code must be of valid 42017 Currency Code